-New to the world of Small Business Funding?
-Have you heard about a few ways to fund a business but want to explore all your options?
-The complete guide attempts to cover all the major funding options and a few obscure ones too; like rollover for business start-ups and direct public offerings.
+New to the world of small business funding?
+Heard about a few ways to fund a business, but want to explore all your options?
+This complete guide attempts to cover all the major funding options and a few obscure ones too, like Rollovers for Business Startups (ROBS) and direct public offerings.
 This guide will get you on the road to finding the right funding option for your business.

 Challenges in obtaining small business funding

-Small business and franchise owners often face the unknown, but it is the entrepreneurial spirit the helps these individuals overcome each challenge as it arises.
+Small business and franchise owners often face the unknown, but it is the entrepreneurial spirit that helps these individuals overcome each challenge as it arises.
 Writing a business plan, hiring employees, handling taxes, licenses and accounting … each of these are elements that a small business owner will encounter.

-But perhaps the most intimidating challenge comes before any of these: find the right financing method.
+But the most intimidating challenge comes before any of these: finding the right financing method.
 Financing can seem like a mountain of “what ifs” bent on keeping you from realizing your dream of business ownership.
 But here at Guidant, it is our vision to increase the number of people who succeed in small business.
-And it’s our job to help people find the financing option that will make their dreams a reality.
+It’s our job to help people find the financing option that will make their dreams a reality.

 And remember, if you want to talk through these options with somebody on the phone, we’re just a call away!
 Until then, let’s dive into this complete guide to your small business funding options.

-Often an individual’s first thought is “do I have enough money saved to fund my business?”
-A survey of small business owners across the country showed that over fifty percent used personal checking and savings accounts to fund their business.
-Is that not an option for you?
-Then you’re in the same boat as most of the rest of us.
+An individual’s first thought is often, “do I have enough money saved to fund my business?”
+A 2021 survey of small business owners across the country showed that only 10% used personal checking and savings accounts to fund their business.
+Is that an option for you?
+If not, you’re in the same boat as most of the rest of us.

 The next common thought is to get a loan from a bank.
-Should be easy, right?
-Unfortunately, no: SBA loans are a great funding option, but 70 – 80 percent of applications are denied.
+Easy, right?
+Unfortunately, no: while SBA loans are a great funding option, only 20 – 30% of applications are accepted.

-At this point, an entrepreneur might turn to a partner or investor who has the required cash.
+At this point, an aspiring small business owner might turn to a partner or investor who has the required cash.
 Again, this can be a solid option.
-And, again, success here is more frequently the exception, not the norm.
-When met with failure at finding an investor, most entrepreneurs give up their dream of business ownership.
-They’ve run out of all the funding options they know about, and so return to the same life they attempted to leave behind in the first place.
+And again, success is more frequently the exception, not the norm.
+After failing to find an investor, most entrepreneurs give up their dream of business ownership.
+They’ve run out of all the funding options they know about, so they return to the same life they attempted to leave.

-Thankfully for you, and for entrepreneurs across America, there are a multitude of financing options available — and we’re going to spell them out for you.
+Thankfully for aspiring small business owners, there are a multitude of financing options available — and we’re going to spell them out for you.

 Two Common Small Business Funding Misconceptions

-Many entrepreneurs think they don’t need to consider financing until they find their business.
-In reality, many funding methods take into account the entrepreneur’s credit and business history, and the methods without those elements often require a certain level of cash to qualify.
-In the end, picking the “right” business doesn’t guarantee financing, which is why it’s important to start researching funding options early in the process.
+Many entrepreneurs think they don’t need to consider financing until they decide on their business.
+In reality, many funding methods take into account the entrepreneur’s credit and business history.
+The methods that don’t often require a certain level of cash.
+In the end, picking the “right” business doesn’t guarantee financing.
+That’s why it’s important to start researching funding options early in the process.

-Many entrepreneurs also believe that there is a major difference between startups and franchises when it comes to financing—and in some cases this is true.
-But with most debt-financing options, startups and franchise locations are considered one and the same.
-On the other hand, some options do draw a distinction between startups and existing business.
-This is all based on likelihood of success—an existing business has already proven it can be profitable, which can make a difference with debt-based financing options.
+Well, not quite.
+Many entrepreneurs also believe that there is a major difference between startups and franchises when it comes to financing.
+But with most debt financing options, startups and franchise locations are considered one and the same.
+On the other hand, some options do draw a distinction between startups and existing businesses.
+This is based on the likelihood of success—an existing business has already proven it can be profitable, which can make a difference with debt-based financing options.

 Dos and Don’ts while searching for funding

-DO organize your finances Part of understanding what you are qualified for and which options are available to you is having a solid knowledge of the equity in your home, the value of your 401(k) and stock portfolio, annual income, etc. Having this information on-hand will help you determine which funding options are available to you.
+- Organize your finances.
+Part of understanding what you’re qualified for is having a solid knowledge of the equity in your home, the value of your 401(k) and stock portfolio, annual income, etc. Having this information on hand will help you determine which funding options are available to you.

-DO build a business plan and pitch deck Not all funding options require a business plan, but if you are serious about starting or buying a business, take the time to create one.
-This will save you time down the line when discussing the funding options that do require one, and give you a solid working knowledge of your plans for those that don’t.
+- Build a business plan and pitch deck.
+Not all funding options require a business plan, but if you are serious about starting or buying a business, take the time to create one.
+This will save you time when discussing the funding options that require one, and will also give you a solid working knowledge of your business.
 Not sure where to start?
-Check out this eBook, How to Build a Winning Business Plan.
+Check our e-book on How to Build a Winning Business Plan.

-DON’T take the easy route just because it’s easy While it can be tempting to take the path of least resistance, don’t take the easy money without first determining if it is the best options for you.
-Some easy options come with high interest rates that can destroy your cashflow.
+- Take the easy route just because it’s easy.
+While it can be tempting to take the path of least resistance, don’t take easy money without first determining if it is the best option for you.
+Some easy options come with high interest rates that can destroy your cash flow.
 Why choose that when there are other, better options a few steps down the road?

-DON’T accept financing before talking to a business attorney & CPA The type of funding you take can impact the type of entity you’ll operate under.
+- Accept financing before talking to a business attorney and CPA.
+The type of funding you take can impact the type of entity you’ll operate under.
 There will also be tax implications, so always check in with your trusted team of professionals to ensure you’re set up for success when you begin operating your business.
 It’s always best to avoid any legal or tax surprises — which is exactly what your business attorney and CPA are hired to help you do.

 Secured Business Loan and Collateral-Based Options:

-These are considered debt-financing and require some sort of collateral to secure a loan.
-The collateral can include your house, business or stock portfolio, and is used to lessen the risk of the lending enterprise.
+These are considered debt financing and require some sort of collateral to secure a loan.
+The collateral can include your house, business, or stock portfolio, and is used to decrease the risk of the lender.
 Skip to Chapter 3: Secured Business Loan and Collateral-Based Options.

 Unsecured and Collateral-Free Loans:

-As we explore the different funding options our goal is to give you a basic understanding of each so you can easily choose which ones to explore.
+As we explore the different funding options our goal is to give you a basic understanding of each.
 For each funding method we will answer:

-When it makes sense to use: We’ll walk through option’s requirements and when it makes sense to use.
+When it makes sense to use.
+We’ll walk through the option’s requirements and when using it makes sense.

-How to get started: If this option sounds like it works for you, we’ll take a look at first steps and resources to help you get started.
+How to get started.
+If this option sounds like it works for you, we’ll take a look at the first steps and resources to help you.

-And now it’s time to dive in!
-Keep reading to discover your small business funding options, including friends and family, angel investors, crowd funding, SBA loans, Rollovers for Business Start-ups and more.
+Now it’s time to dive in!
+Keep reading to discover your small business funding options, including friends and family, angel investors, crowdfunding, SBA loans, Rollovers for Business Startups, and more.